alexpdp7/alexpdp7/misc/internet-communication-channels.md

 But also some disadvantages respect to IRC:

-* You need to create accounts.
+* Users need to create accounts.

 * Using end-to-end encryption makes some usage harder.
   (Although end-to-end encryption is optional.)